rcolapie/recipe-book/desserts/carrot-cake.md

-# Ricetta torta di carote
+# Carrot Cake Recipe

-## Ingredienti
+## Ingredients
-- 200 g farina di nocciole
+- 200 g hazelnut flour
-- 180 g carote
+- 180 g carrots
-- 50 g olio di girasole
+- 50 g sunflower oil
-- 140 g acqua
+- 140 g water
-- 140 g zucchero di canna
+- 140 g brown sugar
-- 150 g farina
+- 150 g flour
-- 15 g lievito per dolci
+- 15 g baking powder
-- 1/2 cucchiaino noce moscata
+- 1/2 teaspoon nutmeg
-- pizzico di sale
+- Pinch of salt

-## Istruzioni
+## Instructions
-- Taglia e trita le carote in un mixer
+- Chop the carrots in a food processor
-- Aggiungi acqua, olio e zucchero al mixer
+- Add water, oil, and sugar to the processor
-- Setaccia farina e lievito per dolci
+- Sift the flour and baking powder
-- Aggiungi farina di nocciole, sale e noce moscata alle polveri
+- Add hazelnut flour, salt, and nutmeg to the dry ingredients
-- Amalgama liquidi e polveri
+- Mix the wet and dry ingredients together
-- Imburra una tortiera di 20 cm
+- Grease a 20 cm cake pan

-## Cottura
+## Baking
-- Inforna a 180 gradi per 40 minuti
+- Bake at 180°C (356°F) for 40 minutes